Xposed-Modules-Repo/com.android1500.androidfaker/README.md

 [C3C0](https://github.com/C3C0) - for teach me about selinux security. <br />

 #### Note :-  This Module never change real ids so don't ask Can i spoof my service providers and do anything wrong or right and they will never trace you.

+#### Disclaimer:- The Author and Contributors of Android Faker take no responsibility for damage to your device or any other consequences that arise as a result of using this application So use your own Risk.